awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-servicequotas.md

 For information about the permissions needed to enable trusted access, see [Permissions required to enable trusted access](orgs_integrate_services.md#orgs_trusted_access_perms)\.

-You can enable trusted access using only the Service Quotas console or tools\.
+You can enable trusted access using only the Service Quotas tools\.

 You can enable trusted access using the Service Quotas console